‘We need this project’: Family Dynamics seeks new path forward for youth behavioral health campus

 “If they require locked-down facilities, by law they cannot come to our facility,” she said.

-Wilson added that when she responded to Long’s questions she was unaware of some of the nuances of language surrounding such facilities.
+Wilson added that when she responded to Long’s questions she was unaware of some of the nuances of language being used.
 While she used the term justice-involved in grant application materials, Wilson said, the facility is not designed to take incarcerated youth.
 She was referencing children who may have already had encounters with law enforcement but are not currently incarcerated, a different population.

 On the number of beds and county collaboration